Study: Just 7 percent of top films in 2016 directed by women

 NEW YORK (AP) — A new study finds that just 7 percent of the 250 highest-grossing films of 2016 were directed by women.

-The Center for the Study of Women in Television and Film at San Diego State University on Thursday issued its report, titled “The Celluloid Ceiling.”
+The Center for the Study of Women in Television and Film at San Diego State University on Thursday issued the 19th annual edition of its report, titled “The Celluloid Ceiling,” authored by the center’s executive director, Martha M. Lauzen.
 The rate of female directors was down 2 percent from last year.

-In 1998, 9 percent of the top films were directed by women.
+Despite widespread attention in recent years to gender inequality in the film industry, the study found not only that opportunities aren’t improving, but are getting slightly worse.
+Nearly 20 years ago, in 1998, 9 percent of the top films were directed by women.

 Researchers found the disparity across the board.
 In 2016, women comprised 17 percent of all directors, writers, producers, executive producers, editors and cinematographers in the top 250 domestic-grossing films.
 That also is a decline of 2 percent from 2015.